Slyde: Powers and abilities

-The chemicals on the suite that Slyde wears allow him to move at nearly 30 mi/h, making him very agile and difficult to attack.
+The chemicals on the suit that Slyde wears allow him to move at nearly 30 mi/h, making him very agile and difficult to attack.
 He is also a skilled chemist.

 In other media

 Slyde appears in the Spider-Man episode "The Road to Goblin War", voiced by Phil LaMarr.
 This version is a former worker at the Beemont Chemical Corporation who was fired by CEO Alan Beemont and became Slyde to get revenge and cause chaos.
 Additionally, he received his technology from Joseph Rockwell, Beemont's assistant and a member of the Goblin Nation.